-Our outstanding team of woodwind professors combine careers as eminent performers with a passion and dedication for teaching.
-Many of whom hold principal positions in major orchestras.
-In addition to their one-to-one lessons, our students enjoy regular performance and ensemble classes, unlimited chamber coaching, orchestral playing and masterclasses with distinguished international musicians.
+Our outstanding team of woodwind professors combine careers as eminent performers with a passion and dedication for teaching and many hold principal positions in major orchestras.
+In addition to one-to-one lessons, our students enjoy regular performance and ensemble classes, unlimited chamber coaching, orchestral playing and masterclasses with distinguished international musicians.

-One-to-one lessons are at the very heart of every RCM student’s learning experience.
-Our woodwind professors are truly world-class, many of them principal players in major orchestras, including the London Symphony Orchestra, Philharmonia, BBC Philharmonic Orchestra and English National Opera Orchestra, as well as soloists and members of well-known ensembles.
+One-to-one lessons are at the very heart of every RCM student's learning experience.
+Many of our world-class woodwind professors are principal players in major orchestras, including the London Symphony Orchestra, Philharmonia, BBC Philharmonic Orchestra and English National Opera Orchestra, as well as soloists and members of well-known ensembles.

 RCM students enjoy a wide variety of performance opportunities as part of the College’s diverse events calendar, which includes hundreds of events each year.

 All woodwind students have the chance to play in our orchestras, which include the RCM Philharmonic, the RCM Symphony Orchestra and the RCM Opera Orchestra.
 Here, students often have the opportunity to work with some of the finest conductors in the world.
-Recent visitors have included Vladimir Ashkenazy, John Wilson, Holly Mathieson, Sir Antonio Pappano and Vladimir Jurowski.
-We were regularly visited by the late Bernard Haitink.
+Recent visitors have included Joana Carneiro, Sakari Oramo, Sir Antonio Pappano, Chloé van Soeterstède, Jac van Steen, John Wilson and Thomas Zehetmair.
 We also have our own Wind Ensemble, which often commissions new works.

 Students have the chance to perform concertos with RCM orchestras.
 Previous performances have included Mozart's Bassoon Concerto, Ibert's Flute Concerto, Ivan Fedele's Clarinet Concerto, Mendelssohn's Concert Piece for Clarinet and Basset Horn and Weber's Concerto for Bassoon in F major.

-Woodwind students are encouraged to form your own ensembles, and can benefit from unlimited chamber coaching and the opportunity to perform in small groups as part of the RCM’s Chamber Music concert series and in venues across London.
+Woodwind students are encouraged to form your own ensembles, and can benefit from unlimited chamber coaching and various opportunities to perform in small groups, as part of the RCM’s Chamber Music concert series and in venues across London.